Authors, American -- 20th century

-Overview Editor for Simon and Schuster, circa 1928-71, specializing in books about ballet and memoirs.
+Abstract Editor for Simon and Schuster, circa 1928-71, specializing in books about ballet and memoirs.
 Some of the authors she worked with over the years included Janet Flanner, Sam Levenson, Rocky Graziano, and June Havoc and June's better-known sister, Gypsy Rose Lee.
 Known as "Chatzie" to her family and friends, which included literary greats such as May Sarton and Kay Boyle.
 Her papers include biographical materials and correspondence with friends and colleagues.
-Notable correspondents include Kay...
+Notable correspondents include...

 Dates of Materials: 1938-1979

 Abstract Author.
 Hale is perhaps best known for her short stories many of which were published in the New Yorker and in collected works.
 Hale's papers, provide significant information about her life and work; the relationships between writers and their agents and editors; the life of a modern professional woman writer; as well as topics such as creativity, human psychology, the New England character, and faculty politics in educational institutions.
 Material includes writings, diaries, photographs,...